frontpage.

 The future of the economy is everyone owning 4 data centers

-I actually wish I could put every computer in my home in a 19-inch rack, and put that rack someplace where I can't hear it.
+I actually wish I could round up every computer in my home, stick them in a 19-inch rack, and put that rack someplace where I can't hear it.
 That would be my "data center".
 It will be fed with a fat power cable and a nice fiber uplink, and it might even run some "AI" from time to time.

 I am hoping things revert to the mean and by extension, the consumer chip prices revert.